victorklijmeij/mattermost-enterprise-openshift/README.md

 `oc new-app mattermost --labels=app=mattermost`.

-Deployments and Services will be created for you.
+Deployments, Services and a default http Route will be created for you.

-And create a route:

-`oc expose service/mattermost --labels=app=mattermost --hostname=mattermost.example.com`

 ## Usage